Major Professor & Graduate Committees

 Formation of the Graduate Committee

-A graduate committee should be formed by the student’s second semester ideally, though membership may change.
+A graduate committee should be formed by the student's second semester ideally, though membership may change.
 A committee must be formed before any Directed Individual Study or other forms or requests can be completed.
-Membership of the committee (including changes) must be communicated to the Graduate Coordinator.